hauselin/obsidian-alfred/README.md

 - Search for all files with the term `xyz`: `os xyz`
 - Search for recent files (last 3 days) with the term `xyz`: `or xyz`
 - Search for files modified today, `xyz`: `ot xyz`

+### Create a new note: `on`

+- `on` will ask you to select a vault.
+Then you'll enter the note name/title.
+The new note will open in the selected Obsidian vault.

 ### Alfred fallback search